Presentation strategies

 How to Make an Effective Presentation:

-2. Understand audience needs and speak accordingly.
+2. Understand audience needs:

-4. Smile and make eye contact to build confidence and connection.
+4. Smile and make eye contact:

-6. Follow the 10–20–30 rule: 10 slides, 20 minutes, 30 points per slide.
+6. Follow the 10–20–30 rule:

 Presentation Outline: